Spark Series: A Reboot Pilot in Arts & Culture Education

 Jewish communities that embrace the impact of arts and culture do so to a great advantage.

-- Insights into a range of creative processes and approaches to Jewish cultural expression
+- Insights into diverse creative processes and approaches to Jewish cultural expression

 - Hands-on experience with Reboot’s methodology for arts-based Jewish engagement